BIAOXYZ/myNotes/programming_notes/tech_essay/practice_20190218_Kubernetes官方互动教程全记录.md

 ## Step 1 kubectl basics

 Like minikube, kubectl comes installed in the online terminal.
 Type kubectl in the terminal to see its usage.
-The common format of a kubectl command is: kubectl action resource.
+The common format of a kubectl command is: ***kubectl action resource***.
 This performs the specified action (like create, describe) on the specified resource (like node, container).
 You can use `--help` after the command to get additional info about possible parameters (`kubectl get nodes --help`).

 Check that kubectl is configured to talk to your cluster, by running the `kubectl version` command:
 ```